 Kevin serves as a general assignment reporter for Fox 8 News.
-He has been with the station for more than 10 years.
+He has been with the station since October 1997.

-Kevin Freeman's assignments have allowed him to cover many major breaking news stories in northeast Ohio.
+Kevin Freeman’s assignments have allowed him to cover many major news stories in Northeast Ohio and nationwide.
 On Sept.
-11, 2001, Kevin was sent to Shanksville, Pa., where he spent the week covering the crash of United Flight 93.
+11, 2001, Kevin was sent to Shanksville, Pa., where he spent the week covering the crash of United Flight 93 during the 2001 terrorist attacks.
 He also covered the explosion of the space shuttle Columbia over Texas in February 2003.
 In 2005, Kevin went to Houston to cover the influx of Hurricane Katrina evacuees.

 Kevin won a regional Emmy for his live coverage of a tornado that devastated Stark County in April 2002.
 He has also been awarded an Associated Press Award, and is a member of the National Association of Black Journalists.